AI Search Optimization

 Limitations and watch-outs:

-LangSmith (Best for tracing and evaluation)
+LangSmith (Best for LangChain workflow tracing and evals)

 What LangSmith is: